 [laughter]

-IWDM: Fard has some powerful minister, powerful magnetism.
-He told us that the white man's world began with the interest in magnetic power.
+IWDM: So, Fard has some powerful medicine, powerful magnetism.
+He told us that the white man's world began with a interest in magnetic power.
 Right?
 He was hinting that he's going to begin his world, too in us with the same interest, an interest in magnetic power.
 "I'm going to create something with such a powerful attraction that it's going to be like a powerful magnet.
 It's just got a bring him to it and you ain't going to be able to break from it."

 A review of that time back then, 1930, the late '20s, 1930, is almost a must.
-For us who want to better prepare ourselves to invite not only those who are in the nation of Islam and the temples of Islam like we were, said, "I was born in that, I was born in it."
+For us who want to better prepare ourselves to invite not only those who are in the nation of Islam and the temples of Islam like we were, in fact, "I was born in that, I was born in it."
 I was born October 30, 1933 and my father was following throughout at that time and Fard was present at that time.
 My mother was a devout follower of his at that time.
-They were made so.
+They remained so.
 So, I know I was born in it.

 If the imams with me, if you want to be better qualified to invite African Americans to Islam, even if they haven't been converted to the Nation of Islam or the Temples of Islam, you need to go back and become acquainted with what was happening in the religious atmosphere of that time, the late '20s, then the early '30s and for a time after.
 Why do I say that it's very important?
 It's very important because African Americans whether they have turned their attention to the teachings of the Honorable Elijah Muhammad or not, you have been affected by the teachings of the Honorable Elijah Muhammad.

-You may be Catholic, you may be Protestant, you may be a holy, I don't care what you are.
+You may be Catholic, you may be Protestant, you may be a holy roller, I don't care what you are.
 Your mind has been affected by the presence of that little powerful Black man, Elijah Muhammad in America.
 Whether you're conscious of it or not, the way you were thinking has been somewhat shaped by the presence of Elijah Muhammad in America.
-If we are going to bring you [unintelligible 00:51:33] and to a better life and a better condition, we who want to do that, or assume that responsibility, we should study those times that Farrak came into.
+If we are going to bring you forward and to a better life and a better condition, we who want to do that, or assume that responsibility, we should study those times that Farad came into.

-During that time, the late '20s and early '30s, an apocalyptic, air have been created.
+During that time, the late '20s and early '30s, a kind of apocalyptic air have been created.
 By apocalyptic, we're talking about prophesies, preachers, those scholars of intricate verses in Christianity, in religion, where it is taking us, what it says about the beginning of things and the end of the world.
 Those people were excited.
 Their minds, their intellects were excited in the '20s and the early '30s, very much excited.
 They thought that 1914 should have been the end of the world, not the Temple of Islam, not Drew Ali, not Honorable Elijah Muhammad, Christians.